-These super easy one bowl paleo chocolate chip cookies are my favorite cookie recipe yet!
-With no chilling time and one bowl prep, they’re ready from start to finish in just 20 minutes!
-Gluten free, grain free, dairy free, refined sugar free.
+These easy one bowl paleo chocolate chip cookies are my favorite cookie recipe yet!
+With no chilling time and one bowl prep, they’re ready from start to finish in just 20 minutes and never dry or crumbly.

 I’ve been wanting to create a simplified, one-bowl version of the chocolate chip cookies from my book, Paleo Baking at Home.